ludeeus/container/README.md

-monster | This is here to please @iantrich's crazy ideas, this combines the `integration` & `frontend` tags into one monster tag. dotnet | This provides a minimalistic container for working with dotnet core. netdaemon | This provides a minimalistic container for working with netdaemon apps core.
+monster | This is here to please @iantrich's crazy ideas, this combines the `integration` & `frontend` tags into one monster tag. dotnet | This provides a minimalistic container for working with dotnet core. netdaemon | This provides a minimalistic container for working with netdaemon apps core. go | This provices a minimalistic container for working with go.

 _You can add a `-x.x.x` postfix to each tag to specify the version._